dbigham/TQQQ/EXPERIMENTS.md

 - **CAGR**: ~91.9% on TSLA with 2x leverage (through 2025‑09‑19)

+## CRM2x – Salesforce 2x Baseline Optimiser
+Applies the leveraged optimiser to Salesforce (CRM) while emulating a 2x sleeve similar to geared single-stock ETFs.
+CRM’s steadier trend profile lets the search keep a relatively high mid-temperature allocation while leaning on a modest rate taper to control leverage costs.
+The tuned configuration lifts the 2x CAGR from roughly 30.5% under the baseline A1g settings to just under 36.8%.
+Recreate the parameters with `python optimize_leveraged_symbol.py --symbol CRM --leverage 2.0`.

+- **CAGR**: ~36.8% on CRM with 2x leverage (through 2025‑09‑19)

 ## A2 – Cold Leverage Boost
 Adds a "cold leverage" rule that increases TQQQ exposure by 20% (capped at 120%) when market temperature is below 0.8, interest rates are under 5%, and the 22‑day return is